 In the Ekostab method, the harmful substances are bound by mixing a binder to cold, contaminated soil.
 Bitumen, a hydraulic binder or a combination of the two is used as the binder.
 The binder is selected based on the harmful substances and the properties of the contaminated soil.

 In the Ekofalt method, the harmful substances contained in the contaminated soil are bound within an asphalt structure using bitumen as the binder.
 The properties of the spread and compacted Ekofalt structure resemble those of asphalt.

 We accept contaminated soil at the Kujala waste station in Lahti (Sapelikatu 7).
 Stabilisation may also be used on the site when processing large volumes of soil.
 We have professional personnel and one of the best mass production and spreading fleets in the market.

 We implement landfill construction projects based on our experience and professional skills, both in the case of constructing a new landfill or closing an existing one.
 We have extensive references and competence in the fields of foil, compaction or landfill gas collection structures.
-We have the tools needed for the realisation of mineral compaction layers of high quality as well as asphalts suitable for landfill structures.
+We have the tools needed for the realisation of mineral compaction layers of high quality.

 Overturning of piles

 Composting takes place faster when the piles of organic waste are as airy as possible.
 YIT’s top modern pile overturner has been developed for organic waste in particular.
 It turns over 5,000 cubic metres of pile per hour, while the more traditional methods only reach a fraction of this volume.
 This enhances the utilisation of pile areas.
 The pile overturners can also be used for the piling and mixing of various types of substances, such as ash, slurry and fibre slurry from forest industry as well as soil materials which can be mixed.